MicrosoftDocs/fabric-docs/docs/get-started/copilot-notebooks-chat-pane.md

 ---
 title: Use the Copilot for Data Science and Data Engineering chat panel (preview)
-description: Interact with the chat panel in Copilot.
+description: Interact with the chat panel in Copilot for Data Science and Data Engineering.
 author: rrikhy
 ms.author: rarikhy
 ms.topic: how-to